The Ministry of Education in Bhutan designated April as ‘Positive Parenting Month’

 Under such parenting

-styles, the children are said to be self-centered and demanding, lack of self-discipline,
+styles, the children are said to be self-centred and demanding, lack self-discipline,

-aggressive and have inclination to clash with their authority.
+aggressive and have an inclination to clash with their authority.

 3.